A Spectral sequence for polynomially bounded cohomology: Introduction

-In the case when $Q$ is isocohomological with the appropriate coefficients, we can compare our spectral sequence with the usual LHS spectral sequence, and see that they have isomorphic $E_2$-terms, thus the same limits. \begin{cor} Let $0 \rightarrow H \rightarrow G \rightarrow Q \rightarrow 0$ be a polynomial extension of groups.
-If $Q$ is isocohomological with coefficients $HP^*(H;\C)$ and $H$ is isocohomological, then $G$ is isocohomological. \end{cor} This yields a new class of groups for which the isocohomological property was previously unknown, as these types of polynomial extensions need not be virtually nilpotent or polynomially combable.
-Applying a result of Noskov, \cite{N}, regarding the polynomial extension of groups with the Rapid Decay property, as well as the results of Connes-Moscovici,\cite{CM}, we obtain: \begin{cor} Let $0 \rightarrow H \rightarrow G \rightarrow Q \rightarrow 0$ be a polynomial group extension, let $Q$ be isocohomological with coefficients $HP^*(H;\C)$, and let $H$ be isocohomological.
-If both $Q$ and $H$ have the Rapid Decay property, $G$ satisfies the Novikov conjecture. \end{cor} The class of groups which have the Rapid Decay property and are isocohomological thus contains all virtually nilpotent groups, hyperbolic groups, and is closed under polynomial extensions.
+Applying a result of Noskov \cite{N} regarding the polynomial extension of groups with the Rapid Decay property, as well as the results of Connes-Moscovici, we obtain the following corollary. \begin{cor} Let $0 \to H \to G \to Q \to 0$ be a polynomial group extension with $H$ and $Q$ isocohomological, and $Q$ of type $HF^\infty$.
+If both $Q$ and $H$ have the Rapid Decay property, $G$ satisfies the Novikov conjecture. \end{cor}

-It would be convient to work in the category of Fr\'echet and DF spaces, however there are many quotients involved in the construction, yielding spaces which need be neither Fr\'echet nor DF.
-This is the issue Ogle overcomes by use of a technical hypothesis in \cite{O}, and it is at the heart of the topological consideration in \cite{N2}, to identify the $E_2$-terms in their spectral sequences.
-Moreover, at this point in our analysis we need to utilize an adjointness relationship of the form $\Hom( A \btensor B, C ) \isom \Hom( A, \Hom( B, C ) )$ which is not true in the category of locally convex topological vector spaces.
-To overcome these obstacles we work mostly in the bornological category.
+It would be convenient to work in the category of Fr\'echet and DF spaces, however there are many quotients involved in the construction yielding spaces which need be neither Fr\'echet nor DF.
+This is the issue Ogle overcomes by use of a technical hypothesis in \cite{O}, and it is at the heart of the topological consideration in \cite{N2}, used to identify the $E_2$-terms in their spectral sequences.
+To overcome these obstacles we work mostly in the bornological category and utilize an adjointness relationship of the form which is not true in the category of locally convex topological vector spaces.
 A bornology on a space is an analogue of a topology, in which boundedness replaces openness as the key consideration.
-In this context, we are also able to bypass many of the issues involved in the topological analysis of algebraic vector spaces.
-When endowed with the fine bornology, as defined later, an algebraic vector space is a complete bornological vector space.
+In this context, we are also able to bypass many of the issues involved in the topological analysis of vector spaces.
+When endowed with the fine bornology, as defined later, any complex vector space is a complete bornological vector space.
 The finest topology yielding a complete topological structure on such a space is cumbersome.
-This bornology allows us to replace analysis of continuity in this topology, to boundedness in a finite dimensional vector space.
-This bornological view serves to verify the identification of the `iterated' cohomology spaces $H^*(Q; H^*(H; \C) )$ and $HP^*( Q; HP^*( \C) )$.
+This bornology allows us to replace analysis of continuity in this topology, to boundedness in finite dimensional vector spaces.